 2. Laughter

 Whenever I get the chance, I tell a joke.
 There’s nothing I love more about teaching than trying to crack a terrible joke.
 Our students sit through class after class, sometimes never moving out of their seat for an entire class period.
 They work hard, learning new concepts and terminology, and they deserve a good laugh.
-I’m not trying to be a stand up comedian up there, but let’s be honest, there’s a lot to laugh about in a Jane Austen novel or play by Shakespeare, especially when we compare it to our own lives or really think about how ridiculous people used to be.
+I’m not trying to be a stand up comedian, but let’s be honest, there’s a lot to laugh about in a Jane Austen novel or play by Shakespeare, especially when we compare it to our own lives or really think about how ridiculous people used to be.

 3. Questions